All-new 2022 Genesis GV70, an instant competitor

 The stylish SUV has sweeping body lines, a raked roofline, a rear end that is kind of wagon-like, a shield-shaped grille, and quad headlamps at either end.
 It’s unique because it doesn’t resemble any other SUV on the road.

 The GV70 has standard all-wheel drive and comes with two engine choices.
-The base engine – that is similar to the 2022 Kia Stinger – is a turbocharged 2.5-liter, four-cylinder that generates 300 horsepower and 311 pound-feet of torque.
+The base engine is a turbocharged 2.5-liter, four-cylinder that generates 300 horsepower and 311 pound-feet of torque.
 It has standard all-wheel drive and travels 0-60 mph in 6.4 seconds.

-The optional engine is a turbocharged 3.5-liter, V6 that produces 375 horsepower and 391 pound-feet of torque.
+The optional engine is a powerful twin turbo 3.5-liter, V6 that produces 375 horsepower and 391 pound-feet of torque.
 The V6 is nearly 2 seconds faster at 4.5 seconds going 0-60 mph.
 It can tow up to 3,500 pounds.

 The GV70 comes with an unusual two-spoke steering wheel.
 The SUV accords itself well in both handling and comfort.
 It has good lean around turns and can take on challenging winding roads, while also having no problem squeezing into tight parking places.